CYBER NEWS

 "The Groupement hospitalier de territoire de la région Grand Est has been hacked.
 As a new method of blackmail, the hackers have put the archive of almost 28 GB of data up for sale on the Darknet for a limited time.
 When it expires, if it is not sold, passports, medical analyses, bank details, patient files... will circulate freely on the networks.

 [...]
-So, for the moment, it costs $1.3 million to acquire this data data.
-At least, that's what the hospital group will have to pay, if it doesn't want anyone with malicious intent to buy it.
+For the moment, it costs $1.3 million to purchase these data.
+At least, that's what the hospital group will have to pay if it doesn't want to be bought out by the wrong people.
 But that's not all, as this is a temporary "Premium" offer.
 Data is only available at this exclusive rate for one week.
-After seven days, if no buyer has come forward, the information will be freely distributed on the network. ... "
+After seven days, if no buyer has come forward, the information will be freely distributed on the network... "

 Corporate cybersecurity: an important and sometimes even vital issue